MichiasAsnake/JobsSpot/README.md

 # JobsSpot

-●Searches real aggregated job posting from the J search API.
+●Searches real aggregated job postings from the J search API.

 ●Allows users to naviagate to various websites where postings are hosted.